Yarroudh/Optim3D/README.md

 ## About Optim3D

-This software was developped by [Anass Yarroudh](https://www.linkedin.com/in/anass-yarroudh/), Research Engineer in the [GeoScITY department of the University of Liege](http://geomatics.ulg.ac.be/fr/home.php).
+This software was developped by [Anass Yarroudh](https://www.linkedin.com/in/anass-yarroudh/), a Research Engineer at the [GeoScITY department of the University of Liege](http://geomatics.ulg.ac.be/fr/home.php).
 For more detailed information please contact us via <ayarroudh@uliege.be>, we are pleased to send you the necessary information.